-It’s had to believe it’s almost September!
+It’s had to believe it’s summer is over!
 Even though it’s still pretty warm around here, the air is starting to feel different and that fall feeling is starting to creep in.
 My flowers are starting to fade a little but my tomatoes are coming on strong.
 It’s my favorite time of the year.
 That has put me in the mood to start pulling out some Fall-themed sewing projects and quilts.

 I thought it would be fun to share a variety of Fall-themed quilts and sewing projects I’ve made or discovered over the years in case you’re in the mood to start something Autumn-flavored yourself.
 Every year I keep finding great new ones and the list keeps growing!